Oswaldo Negri Jr.

 Oswaldo "Ozz" Negri Jr. (born May 29, 1964) is a Brazilian racing driver from São Paulo.

 Racing career

 Formula Three and Indy Lights

-He raced part-time in the British Formula Three Championship from 1987 to 1989 with few good results.
-He returned to his native Brazil in 1990 to race in Brazilian Formula Three Championship, where he won the championship, and Formula 3 Sudamericana where he finished 9th.
-With newfound confidence he returned to British F3 in 1992 and finished 4th.
-In 1993 he went to the Mexican Formula Three Championship and raced there until 1996.
-In 1997 he raced in Indy Lights part-time for Genoa Racing and finished 20th.
-In 1998 he won the Mexican version of Indy Lights, Indy Lights Panamericana.
-He made one Indy Lights start in 1999 and finished 3rd in Indy Lights Panamericana in 2000.
+Negri raced part-time in the British Formula Three Championship from 1987 to 1989 with few good results.
+He returned to his native Brazil in 1990 to race in Brazilian Formula Three Championship, where he won the championship, and Formula 3 Sudamericana where he finished ninth.
+With newfound confidence, he returned to British F3 in 1992 and finished fourth.
+In 1993, he went to the Mexican Formula Three Championship and raced there until 1996.
+In 1997, he raced in Indy Lights part-time for Genoa Racing and finished 20th.
+In 1998, he won the Mexican version of Indy Lights, Indy Lights Panamericana.
+He made one Indy Lights start in 1999 and finished third in Indy Lights Panamericana in 2000.